kidGodzilla/event-layer/README.md

 ## EventLayer.page(category, name, properties)

-_This method has been implemented identially to Analytics.js.
+_This method has been implemented identically to Analytics.js.
 See documentation for more details.
 Feel free to open an issue if you have any questions!_

 ## EventLayer.alias(userId, previousId)

-_This method has been implemented identially to Analytics.js.
+_This method has been implemented identically to Analytics.js.
 See documentation for more details.
 Feel free to open an issue if you have any questions!_

 ## EventLayer.group(groupId, traits)

-_This method has been implemented identially to Analytics.js.
+_This method has been implemented identically to Analytics.js.
 See documentation for more details.
 Feel free to open an issue if you have any questions!_

 ## EventLayer.fbTrack(eventName, eventProperties)